-Priority Axis Cluster OS Project Coherence with EUSAIR Synergies with other INTERREG Programmes CBC added value main outputs Safety and resilience 2 - Adaptation to climate changes: governance and capacity building 2.1 - Improve the climate change monitoring and planning of adaptation measures tackling specific effects, in the cooperation area Secure Action Plan of EUSAIR: "the Adriatic and Ionian Region is vulnerable to disasters and to the impact of climate change and comprehensive actions to adapt to those circumstances are needed".
+■■KIBS V ITIS strumenti e risorse per lo sviluppo locale Priority Axis Cluster OS Project Coherence with EUSAIR Synergies with other INTERREG Programmes CBC added value main outputs Safety and resilience 2 - Adaptation to climate changes: governance and capacity building 2.1 - Improve the climate change monitoring and planning of adaptation measures tackling specific effects, in the cooperation area Secure Action Plan of EUSAIR: "the Adriatic and Ionian Region is vulnerable to disasters and to the impact of climate change and comprehensive actions to adapt to those circumstances are needed".
 It is also reported that "developing a regional strategy on adaptation to climate change, will make the Region more resilient to such changes" and the project will directly cope with these needs.
 EU projects that involved the Italian and Croatian partners always with the focus on the management of water resources in view of expected climate change are SALT (LIFE07), DRINKADRIA (IPA CBC 2007-2013), CC-WaterS (ERDF SEE); KATER-II (Interreg III B CADSES), REGIOCLIMA (Interreg IV C).
 Expected results from SeCure will contribute to policies, strategies and plans in the thematic domains of the European Green Deal (e.g., sustainable use of natural resources, economic growth, agricultural added values) addressed by other UE Programmes and Initiatives, specifically IPA CBC, PRIMA, Interreg EURO-MED, HORIZON-CL6- 2022ZEROPOLLUTION-01-01.
-Aguidelineforthemanagement of saltwaterintrusion and its effects onfarmlandproductivity at the scale of theproductivity at the scale of theNorthernAdriatic basinParticipation in public eventsorganizedbyEUinstitutions/EUSAIRThematicSteeringGroups and/or othercluster events organized byother IT-HR projectsMeeting and workshop withfarmers and other stakeholderslocated in the lowlying coastalareas facing the Northern andSouthern Adriatic SeaAdaptationcommonstrategiesto climate changeinducedsalinization in lowlying naturaland cropped coastal areasStudy visits on the lowlyingfarmlandsand seawatermitigation measuresExchange of expertiseExchange of lowlyingcoastlands Environment and cultural heritage 4 - Marine monitoring as a tool in Maritime Spatial Planning (MSP) 3.3 - Improve the environmental quality conditions of the sea and coastal area by use of sustainable and innovative technologies and approaches Resistance Project Resistance will contribute to EU Strategy for Adriatic and Ionian Region (EUSAIR) pillars: Pillar1 Flagship2; Pillar 3 Flagship 3 Project Resistance is coherent with Adrion thematics clusters especially with Thematic Cluster on Coastal and Marine Environment Management which includes the necessary elements to handle the management of coastal and marine spaces in an integrated way Project is in synergy with the LIFE program 2021-2027, in particular sub-programme Nature and Biodiversity which is the priority of future programmes in aim to preserve coastal and marine pollution Integrated methodologies and tools for marine monitoring relevant for Maritime Spatial PlanningFlagship Paper based on the experiences gained in previous projects and in a expert analysis of current EU/national/local strategiesGuidelines/best practices papers on Maritime Spatial Planning principles to support sustainable development of marine and coastal resources in
+Aguidelineforthemanagement of saltwaterintrusion and itseffects onfarmlandproductivity at the scale of theNorthernAdriatic basinParticipation in public eventsorganizedbyEUinstitutions/EUSAIRThematicSteeringGroups and/or otherclusterevents organized byother IT-HR projectsMeeting and workshopMeeting the Northern andSouthern Adriatic SeaAdaptationcommonstrategiesto climate changeinducedsalinization in lowlying naturaland cropped coastal areasStudy visits on the lowlyingfarmlandsandseawatermitigation measuresExchange of expertiseExchange of expertiseonanagementoflowlyingcoastlands Environment and cultural heritage 4 - Marine monitoring as a tool in Maritime Spatial Planning (MSP) 3.3 - Improve the environmental quality conditions of the sea and coastal area by use of sustainable and innovative technologies and approaches Resistance Project Resistance will contribute to EU Strategy for Adriatic and Ionian Region (EUSAIR) pillars: Pillar1 Flagship2; Pillar 3 Flagship 3 Project Resistance is coherent with Adrion thematics clusters especially with Thematic Cluster on Coastal and Marine Environment Management which includes the necessary elements to handle the management of coastal and marine spaces in an integrated way Project is in synergy with the LIFE program 2021-2027, in particular sub- programme Nature and Biodiversity which is the priority of future programmes in aim to preserve coastal Integrated methodologies and tools for marine monitoring relevant for Maritime Spatial Planning Flagship Paper based on the experiences gained in previous projects and in a expert analysis of current EU/national/local strategies Guidelines/best practices papers on Maritime Spatial Planning principles to support sustainable development of marine and coastal resources in